Skip to content

 1. firmis scan # find all threats

-2. firmis fix --dry-run # see proposed patches
+2. firmis fix --dry-run # see planned actions

-3. review the diffs # you decide what's right
+3. review the output # you decide what's right

-4. firmis fix --severity critical # apply fixes you agree with
+4. firmis fix --severity critical # step through each finding interactively

 Fix is not autopilot.
-It’s a co-pilot — it does the research and writes the first draft.
+It is a co-pilot that does the research and writes the first draft.
 You ship it.